microsoft/rural-crowdsourcing-toolkit/README.md

 The code is split between two folders: `server`, and `client`.

-The `server` folder in turn contains four components: `backend` is the main server built on top of nodejs, `frontend` is a react webapp that allows admins and work requestors to interact with the main server, and `box` is the box server built on top of nodejs.
-The `db-schema` folder contains the specification of the database schema that will be used across all components of the platform.
+The `server` folder implements the following three components: `backend` is the main server built on top of nodejs, `frontend` is a react webapp that allows admins and work requestors to interact with the main server, and `box` is the box server built on top of nodejs.
+The remaining folders `core`, `common`, and `utils` contain various modules that are shared between these three components of the server.
-This component contains parsers and generators for database initializers, type specification files, and API related files.

 The `client` folder contains the Android app that allows workers to interact with the platform.